-Oversight of the remediation of South Bayfront Site A as required by the final RAP and the ongoing groundwater monitoring required by the RMP has been provided by DTSC pursuant to a Voluntary Cleanup Agreement between DTSC and the former Redevelopment Agency that was entered into effective July 20, 1998, as amended on March 13, 2007.
-The environmental oversight agreement with DTSC constitutes an enforceable obligation of the Successor Agency pursuant to Sections 34171(d) (1) (C), 34171(d)(1)(E), and 34171(d)(1)(F).
-Thus, for the ROPS 21-22 cycle and as reflected in ROPS line item 45, it is estimated that the Successor Agency will incur approximately \$20,000 for the reimbursement of DTSC's costs of oversight.
+Oversight of the remediation of South Bayfront Site A as required by the final RAP and the ongoing groundwater monitoring required by the RMP has been provided by DTSC

+6 The DDA for South Bayfront Site A has been amended 15 times, the last occurring on January 6, 2011.
+The applicable provision of Section 212, subsection 1, of the Site A DDA is provided in the First Implementation Agreement between the Redevelopment Agency and the South Bayfront Redevelopment Project Partnership, dated September 8, 2000.
+A copy of the First Implementation Agreement to the DDA is attached as Appendix C to the January 15, 2019 staff report to the Successor Agency regarding consideration of ROPS 19-20, and can be viewed at Recognized Obligation Payment Schedule 22-23 Successor Agency Meeting | January 18, 2022 Page 8 of 19 pursuant to a Voluntary Cleanup Agreement between DTSC and the former Redevelopment Agency that was entered into effective July 20, 1998, as amended on March 13, 2007.
+The environmental oversight agreement with DTSC constitutes an enforceable obligation of the Successor Agency pursuant to Sections 34171(d)(1)(E), and 34171(d)(1)(F).
+Thus, for the ROPS 22-23 cycle and as reflected in ROPS line item 45, it is estimated that the Successor Agency will incur approximately \$50,000 for the reimbursement of DTSC's costs of oversight.